egregoire23/SupervisedWithR/Decision Tree & Random Forest on Hitters Salary Data.md

 November 2024

 This project will consider the Hitters Salary data.
-Using a Regression tree and Random Forest to predict salary, the purpose is to interpet which features should players focus on to increase their salary.
+Using a Regression Tree and Random Forest to predict salary, the purpose is to interpret which features should players focus on to increase their salary.

 Preprocessing & Exploratory Data Analysis: